 Making your drivers safer and purchasing dependable vehicles can affect both the frequency and severity of accidents, ultimately lowering your premiums.

 Driver history has one of the largest impacts on your premium, and even a small moving violation can significantly affect your rate.
 Therefore, your rates could stay lower if you and your employees practice safe driving habits.

 You could see your insurance rates improve over time as long as you and your employees keep your driving records free of accidents and violations.

-Here are a few steps to take reduce the number auto accidents:
+Here are a few steps to take to reduce the number of auto accidents:

 - Select good drivers.
 Conduct background checks and request regular motor vehicle driving records.

 - Provide driver safety training on a regular basis, both at hire and as a refresh, ensuring that both new and seasoned employees are properly prepared.

 - Train employees on reporting a loss immediately after a crash.